Shakespeare's art of poesy in King Lear. An emblematic mirror of governance on the Jacobean stage

 dc.language.isoen

-dc.publisherKároli Gáspár Református Egyetem, L'Harmattan Kiadó
+dc.publisherKároli Gáspár Református Egyetem

-dc.titleShakespeare's Art of Poesy in King Lear: an emblematic mirror of governance on the Jacobean stage
+dc.titleShakespeare's art of poesy in King Lear.
+An emblematic mirror of governance on the Jacobean stage

 dc.typeBook